Onfido LogoOnfido Logo

 Introduction screen

 By default, all variants show an introduction screen.
-This is an optional screen only for the photo variant.
-You can disable it using the withIntro(false) function.
+You can disable it using the withIntro(false) function for the photo and motion variant.

 java